Sciumo/sfaf/README.md

 * `sfaf2db.py` Uses `sfaf.py` and `py2sql.py` to parse a SFAF file and transform the results into DDL and DML configured by `pystache` moustache templates

 These SFAF tools demonstrates the concept of `Convetion over Configuration over Code` design approach through the use of JSON, CSV, and Templating.
-Like the Spring `Configureation over Code`approach, this approach focuses on externalizing all configuration outside of code to reuse/redeploy using configuration only.
+Like the Spring `Configuration over Code`approach, this approach focuses on externalizing all configuration outside of code to reuse/redeploy using configuration only.
 In addtion, like the `Convention over Configuration` design approach, there is only a loose coupling between code structure and configuration.

 Pystache